 Expectations and accountability are at all-time high and the knowledge required to be an effective board member is substantial.
 As a benefit to our clients, we have compiled a number of resources dedicated to educating state and local government board members.
-Go to our Board Governance Resource Center at www.bakertillv.com/board-governance.
+Go to our Board Governance Resource Center at www.bakertilly.com/board-governance for more information.

-The Resource Center includes the following short informative videos:
+The Resource Center includes the following: